-It’s winter, and you’re freezing.
-You need a pair of reliable, winter work pants to help you beat the cold.
+It’s winter, and the weather is freezing.
+We all need a pair of reliable, winter work pants to help beat the cold.
 The good news is many workwear companies do make insulated work pants for cold weather.
+Below is a list of the best options.

 *This page contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases. (info)